kgdunn/pid-book/univariate-review/univariate-review.rst

 .. question::

-	Use the data set on `Raw materials <http://stats4.eng.mcmaster.ca/wiki/Data_sets#Raw_material_properties>`_.
+	Use the data set on `raw materials <http://datasets.connectmv.com/info/raw-material-properties>`_.

 		- How many variables in the data set?
 		- How many observations?
 		- The data are properties of a powder.
 Plot each variable, one at a time, and locate any outliers.
-Students using R for the course will benefit from `part 2 of the tutorial <http://stats4.eng.mcmaster.ca/wiki/R_tutorial>`_ (see the use of the ``identify`` function).
+Students using R will benefit from `part 2 of the tutorial <http://stats4eng.connectmv.com/wiki/R_tutorial>`_ (see the use of the ``identify`` function).

 .. answer::